vinceimbat/vinceimbat/content/thoughts/my morning writing practice.md

 sr-ease: 216
 ---

-If I don't have to work on a project during the writing block of the uninterrupted morning block of [[My daily routine]], I jump right into the core of my creative practice: writing inside [[thoughts/forest garden of the mind]].
+If I don't have to work on a project during the writing block of the uninterrupted morning block of [[thoughts/my daily routine]], I jump right into the core of my creative practice: writing inside [[thoughts/forest garden of the mind]].

 I do my writing in the morning to take the most advantage of the clarity and focus and usually have after a good sleep.